jisungahn10/jisungahn10.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
-subtitle: Software/Mechanical Engineer with Concentration in Robotics, Automation, and AI
+subtitle: Software/Mechanical Engineer \nConcentration in Robotics, Automation, and AI

 profile:
   align: right